Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron Scattering: Model fitting

 where, $bkg$ indicates a flat background describing fast motions beyond the resolution of the instrument, $C_{\textrm{norm}}$ is a normalisation term, $S_{\mathrm{R}}(Q, \omega)$ is either the anisotropic model, \cref{eqn:fit}, or the isotropic model,

 and $S_{\textrm{res}}$ is the appropriate resolution function data, normalised by the sum of its intensity.

-Nested sampling was performed for the model, given the data on incident energies $\qtylist{3.60;1.97}{\milli\electronvolt}$, simultaneously.
+Nested sampling was performed for the model, given the data at incident energies $\qtylist{3.60;1.97}{\milli\electronvolt}$, simultaneously.
 As such, when the nested sampling was performed, the model in \cref{eqn:full_exp} had either 3 or 4 global parameters for the isotropic or anisotropic models, respectively ($D^*$, $\langle u^2 \rangle$, $D_s$, $D_t$, and $D_r = D_t = D_s$ for the isotropic).
-A single $\langle u^2 \rangle$ was to both incident energies as this parameter describes motions faster than $\omega$-dynamic range, with the same value held for both $E_i$ values and allows which appear as a flat background~\cite{Bee1988}. $ E_i$-dependent parameters, including a flat background, were included at each $Q$-value for each incident energy in both models.
+A single $\langle u^2 \rangle$ was used for both incident energies; this parameter describes motions faster than $\omega$-dynamic range and appears as a flat background~\cite{Bee1988}. $ E_i$-dependent parameters, including a flat background, were included at each $Q$-value for each incident energy in both models.
 A constant normalisation term, $C_{norm}$, was fitted for each incident energy. $C_{norm}$ was used to normalise across $Q$ for each incident energy, to account for the non-conservation of spectral area introduced by the fast Fourier transform, and to scale to the experimental intensities.
 To fulfil the characteristics of a Dirac delta function (integrates to $1$), the delta function intensity at $Q = 0$ was defined as $\delta(\omega)^{-1}$.
 For all models, the radius of gyration $R$ was fixed to the radius of the benzene molecule (\qty{2.48}{\angstrom}).
-All model priors were uniform priors of the form $\theta \in [\theta_{\min}, \theta_{\max}]$ over the following ranges:
+All model priors were uniform priors of the form $\theta \in [\theta_{\min}, \theta_{\max})$, where $\theta_{\min}$ and $\theta_{\max}$ for each parameter are given in~\cref{tab:model_priors}.